thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     $ tscli support set-admin-phone <phone_number>
     ```

-4. If you need to reset both of these to the default (ThoughtSpot Support), issue:
+4. If you need to reset both of these to the default (ThoughtSpot Support), issue these commands:

     ```
     $ tscli support rm-admin-email
     $ tscli support rm-admin-phone
     ```

+{: id="feedback contact"}
 ## Manage the feedback contact

 Users in ThoughtSpot may be asked for feedback for new or BETA features in the
 system.
 By default, feedback goes directly to ThoughtSpot support.

-Alternatively, you can send feedback to someone in your company, this is useful
+Alternatively, and especially in cases of using ThoughtSpot in embedded mode, you can send feedback to someone in your company.
-if you are using ThoughtSpot embedded.

 Your designated feedback contact should have an available email.
 To designate
-the custom feedback contact, do the following:
+the custom feedback contact, follow these steps:

-1. Log in to the Linux shell using SSH.
+1. Log into the Linux shell using SSH.

-2. To set the feedback email address, do the following:
+2. To set the feedback email address, issue this command:

     ```
     $ tscli support set-feedback-email <email_address>
     ```
-3. Verify the email address was set:
+3. Verify the email address is set:

     ```
     $ tscli support show-feedback-email
     ```

-If you need to reset the email to the default (ThoughtSpot support), issue:
+To reset the email to the default (ThoughtSpot support), issue this command:

 ```
 $ tscli support rm-feedback-email
 ```

-You can also choose not to send feedback out of your system at all by doing the
+You can also choose not to send feedback on your system.
+Issue this command:
-following:

 ```
 $ tscli support set-feedback-email ' '
 ```

+{: id="find-support-contact"}
 ## How users find your company's support contact

-After you set the custom support contact information, here's where your users
+After you set the custom support contact information, your users
-will see it:
+can see it in the following parts of ThoughtSpot:

 -   In the Help Center, when a user selects **Contact Support**.